 There’s good news and bad news for the construction industry.
 The good news: There’s plenty of work to go around.
-The bad news: There’s a serious shortage of qualified workers, which could hurt companies’ ability to do this work.
+The bad news: There’s a serious shortage or construction workers, which could hurt companies’ ability to do this work.

-The Current State of the Worker Shortage in Construction
+The Current State of the Labor Shortage in Construction

 The most eye-opening statistic about the construction labor shortage comes from the U.S. Chamber of Commerce’s Commercial Construction Index, which found an astonishing 94 percent of construction companies saying they have difficulty finding skilled workers.
 The report also found, "Among the contractors expressing concern about worker skill levels, more than one-third (37 percent) believe the problem has worsened in the last six months, and almost half (47 percent) believe it will continue to worsen in the next six months."

-The labor shortage has been taking its toll on construction companies.
+The construction labor shortage has been taking its toll on construction companies.
 A survey by the Associated General Contractors of America found that 79 percent of construction firms plan to expand their headcount in 2019, but 78 percent “report they are having a hard time filling salaried and hourly craft positions…In addition, 42 percent expect it will continue to be hard to hire in the next 12 months and 26 percent expect that it will become harder to hire in 2019.”
+Finding qualified skilled workers, or craft workers, to fill construction jobs is clearly a major problem for general contractors, project managers and large construction firms.

 A survey by the Associated General Contractors of America found that 79 percent of construction firms plan to expand their headcount in 2019, but 78 percent “report they are having a hard time filling salaried and hourly craft positions…In addition, 42 percent expect it will continue to be hard to hire in the next 12 months and 26 percent expect that it will become harder to hire in 2019.”